Lia Medeiros, Astrophysicist

 Kerr

 Astrophysical black holes are expected to be described by the Kerr solution to Einstein's equations.
-Kerr black holes have mass and spin but do not have a charge, astrophysical black holes are not expected to have a significant charge.
+Kerr black holes have mass and spin but do not have a charge; astrophysical black holes are not expected to have a significant charge.
 The size and shape of the black hole shadow of the Kerr black hole will depend on the spin of the black hole and the inclination angle, the angle between the observer's line of sight and the spin axis of the black hole.

 JP

-The Johannsen and Psaltis metric (2011, JP) also deviates from the Kerr black hole metric.
+The Johannsen and Psaltis metric (2011, JP) deviates from the Kerr black hole metric.
 You can increase the deviations by increasing the α2,2 and α1,3 parameters below.

 Controls